MBradbury/slp/README.md

 If you do not have python installed, or have an install that requires admin permissions to use pip install, then pyenv is a good alternative.

+You do not need to do this step if you are using your system python.

 ```bash
 sudo apt-get install lzma-dev tk-dev
 ```